Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-Restrictions: Coordination with Safety & Risk Services required prior to any drone operations on campus.
-University Stadium TFR during athletic events.
-No flights over buildings or crowds without special approval.
+Restrictions: Coordination with Safety & Risk Services required.
+University Stadium TFR applies during athletic events.
+No flights without prior approval.

 YesSafety & Risk Services / Campus Police